 How Do You Know if You’re Inflamed?

-• Persistent fatigue or lack of energy
+• Persistent fatigue or low energy

 • Joint pain and stiffness

-• Digestive issues like bloating or gas
+• Digestive issues such as bloating or gas

-• Skin conditions such as eczema or rashes
+• Skin flare-ups like eczema or rashes

 • Brain fog or difficulty focusing